Data Facility Storage Management Subsystem (MVS): DFSORT

 DFSORT is a sort/merge utility that is part of the DFSMS family but not part of the DFSMS/MVS product.

 DFSMShsm

 DFSMShsm, originally Hierarchical Storage Manager (HSM), 5740-XRB, and later Data Facility Hierarchical Storage Manager Version 2 (DFHSM), 5665-329, before becoming an optional component of DFSMS, is a utility for archiving and retrieving datasets.
 It migrates data from faster storage to less expensive storage, either based on time stamps or explicit requests.
 It uses DFSMSdss as a data mover.

 RACF

 RACF is a security program that is part of the DFSMS family but not part of the DFSMS/MVS product.

 It includes an API called SAF that allows applications to do authentication and to check access privileges, and also includes an interface to LDAP.

 DFSMSrmm

-The Removable Media Manager (DFSMSDFSMSrmm) controls libraries of tapes, whether manually mounted on tape drive or stored in an automated tape library.
+The Removable Media Manager (DFSMSrmm) controls libraries of tapes, whether manually mounted on tape drive or stored in an automated tape library.